hermes-mighdz/birdnet/project.md

 **`yamnet_speech.py`** wraps YAMNet to turn a raw audio array into per-frame speech scores: resample to 16kHz mono, run YAMNet, reduce each frame through `speech_classes`.
-Model load is lazy and cached, and the model file path is resolved by an existence-filtered fallback chain (env override → plugin container → persistent dev path → volatile dev scratch) so the model survives node reboots.
+Model load is lazy and cached.
+The deployment uses a persistent TFLite model location on the Thor so the model survives node reboots.

 ## What has been verified on hardware (Jetson AGX Thor, aarch64)